krishvenkatraman-okta/Enterprise-AI-Platform-with-MCP-Server/replit.md

 - **Google Fonts**: Typography assets
 - **Replit**: Development environment integration

-The architecture supports a secure multi-application environment where users authenticate once and can access both applications, with J.A.R.V.I.S able to securely query inventory data through proper token exchange mechanisms.
+The architecture supports a secure dual-interface environment where users authenticate once and can access both interfaces, with J.A.R.V.I.S able to securely query inventory data through JAG token authorization within the same application.